yuukanehiro/fargate-ecs-nginx-php-fpm-for-laravel/README.md

 ## Usage

-Build and deploy with Codebuild using CodePipeline
+- Build and deploy with Codebuild using CodePipeline
+- Please use CodeBuild to build with CodePipeline.
+Then you need to set the following environment variables.
+- Docker HubのtokenをParameter store

+### Require CodeBuild ENVIRONMENT
+key:
+ENVIRONMENT

+value:
+enum:[develop|staging|production]

+### Require Setting ./buildspec_build.yml

+- Set it directly to the variable in the config file
+- Please set in Parameter Store in the configuration file